Seen on:

 Big Ten Icons: Rick Mount 4

-Clyde Lovellette changed the center position forever.
-At Kansas, he led the Jayhawks to the 1952 NCAA Championship, earned Tournament MVP honors, and became the only player ever to lead the nation in scoring and win the NCAA title in the same season.
+Clyde Lovellette changed basketball history.
+Raised in Indiana, Lovellette became the only player ever to lead the nation in scoring and win the NCAA championship in the same season (1952 with Kansas).

 Video: Underrated Clyde Lovellette, The Bill Lambeer Of The 50's/60's